mkzi-nya/milthm-calculator-web/usage/usage_en.md

 There are eight result ratings:

 - **R:** Rain, achieving the theoretical score of 1010000 (RHYTHM of RAIN, where all notes are Perfect).
-- **Purple S:** Achieving All Perfect (all notes are Perfect but not reaching an R rating, score between 1000000-1009999).
+- **Purple S:** Achieving All Perfect (all notes are Perfect but not reaching an R rating, score between 750000-1009999).
-- **Blue S:** Achieving Full Combo (all notes hit without any Bad/Miss, regardless of the score requirements below).
+- **Blue S:** Achieving Full Combo (all notes hit without any Bad/Miss, 300000-1009999).
 - **S:** 950000-1009999.
 - **A:** 900000-949999.
 - **B:** 850000-899999.